home reviews authors stocklist projects contact us

 RAJA SHEHADEH

-Raja Shehadeh is a Palestinian lawyer and writer who lives in Ramallah.
-He is a founder of the pioneering human rights organisation Al-Haq, an affiliate of the International Commission of Jurists.
-He has written several books on international law, human rights and the Middle East.
-Strangers in the House was described by The Economist as ‘distinctive and truly impressive’ In 2008, he won the Orwell Prize, Britain's pre-eminent award for political writing, for his book Palestinian Walks.
-Forays into a Vanishing Landscape.
-Other published works include When the Bulbul Stopped Singing and A Rift In Time: Travels With My Ottoman Uncle.
+is a Palestinian lawyer and writer who lives in Ramallah.
+He is the founder of the pioneering non-partisan human rights organisation, Al Haq, an affiliate of the International Commission of Jurists, and the author of several books about international law, human rights and the Middle East.
+He is also the author of the widely-acclaimed Palestinian Walks and A Rift in Time: Travels with My Ottoman Uncle.

 PENNY JOHNSON

-Penny Johnson is an independent researcher who works closely with the Institute of Women's Studies at Birzeit University, where she edits the Review of Women's Studies.
-Recent writing and research on Palestine has focused on weddings and wars, wives of political prisoners, and young Palestinians’ talk about proper and improper marriages.
+is an independent researcher who works closely with the Institute of Women's Studies at Birzeit University, where she edits the Review of Women's Studies.
+Her recent writing and research on Palestine has focused on weddings and wars, wives of political prisoners and young Palestinians' views about proper and improper marriages.
 She is an Associate Editor of the Jerusalem Quarterly.

 academic & non-fiction | autobiographies, reminiscences, memoirs | fiction | pamphlets & monographs